-Students will explain the concept of "paleoclimatological proxies" and describe at least two examples, describe how oxygen isotope ratios are related to water temperature, and interpret data on oxygen isotope ratios to make inferences about the growth rate of deep-sea corals.
-Students will also define "forcing factor", describe at least three forcing factors for climate change and discuss at least three potential consequences of a warmer world climate.
-Meet the Arctic Benthos (from the 2002 Arctic Exploration Expedition)
+In this activity, students will be able to explain the concept of "paleoclimatological proxies" and describe at least two examples, describe how oxygen isotope ratios are related to water temperature, and interpret data on oxygen isotope ratios to make inferences about the growth rate of deep-sea corals.
+Students will also be able to define "forcing factor", describe at least three forcing factors for climate change and discuss at least three potential consequences of a warmer world climate.